 Etiology of Psychiatric and Behavioral Disorders

 This is a chronic and debilitating mental disorder that affects approximately 1% of the human population.
-Although it is clear that genetics plays a role in schizophrenia, specific genes that have a causal role in the disease have yet to be identified.
-The Sullivan lab is conducting a series of studies to elucidate its etiology.
+It is clear that genetics plays a role in schizophrenia, and our group has played a major role in identifying >130 specific genomic loci that have a causal role in the disease.
+The Sullivan lab is conducting a series of studies to begin to elucidate the etiology of schizophrenia, beginning with these associated genes.
 In addition, pharmacogenetic studies are underway to determine the mechanism of action of antipsychotic drugs that are currently used to treat some of the symptoms of schizophrenia.

 Sullivan PF, Keefe RS, Lange LA, Lange EM, Stroup TS, Lieberman J, Maness PF.
 (2007) NCAM1 and Neurocognition in Schizophrenia.
 Biol Psychiatry.
 61(7):902-10.